 The subject(s) is/are apprehended by the local PD and the threat of imminent danger for members of the SMU community has been mitigated by the apprehension.

-If the Safety and Security Specialist was not notified of the crime in a manner that would allow the posting of a “timely” warning for the community.
-A general guideline will include a report that is filed more than five days after the date of the alleged incident may not allow the Safety and Security Specialist to post a “timely” warning to the community.
+If the CRT was not notified of the crime in a manner that would allow the posting of a “timely” warning for the community.
+A general guideline will include a report that is filed more than five days after the date of the alleged incident may not allow the CRT to post a “timely” warning to the community.
 This type of situation will be evaluated on a case-by-case basis.

-The Director of Information Technology Services (ITS) has been designated as responsible for issuing these emergency notifications.
-The members of the Crisis Response Team may also initiate emergency notifications if the Director of ITS is unable.
-The Chair of the Crisis Response Team will confirm there is an emergency or dangerous situation that poses an immediate threat to the health and safety of some or all of the members of the SMU community and will collaborate with the President (or designee) and the Director of ITS to determine the content of the message.
+The Chief Information Officer (CIO) has been designated as responsible for issuing these emergency notifications.
+Other members of the CRT may also initiate emergency notifications if the CIO is unable.
+The Chair of the CRT will confirm there is an emergency or dangerous situation that poses an immediate threat to the health and safety of some or all of the members of the SMU community and will collaborate with the members of the CRT to determine the content of the message.
 They will use some or all of the systems described above to communicate the threat to the University community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

 If a serious crime, a natural disaster or a man-made emergency occurs that poses an immediate threat to the SMU community or a segment of the SMU community, Federal Law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.
 If the institution implements the procedures regarding notification of the SMU community for an immediate threat, the institution is not obligated to implement the timely warning notice procedures.
 The types of incidents that may cause an immediate threat to the SMU community could include but are not limited to emergencies such as: an active shooter on campus, hostage/barricade situation, a riot, suspicious package with confirmation of a device, a tornado, a fire/explosion, suspicious death, structural damage to an SMU owned or controlled facility, biological threat (anthrax, etc.), significant flooding, a gas leak, hazardous materials spill, etc.